bsvalues/TerraFusionPro/FINAL_EXECUTION_SUMMARY.md

 ## The TerraFusion Revolution Continues - Execute Phase 2 Now

-**Ready to dominate the $3.2B appraisal market?
+Ready to Lead the $3.2B appraisal market?
 The tools are ready.
 The strategy is proven.
-The future is NOW!**
+The future is NOW!